broken-byte/HR_test_environment_with_solutions/readMe.md

 }
 ```
 As you can see, the params for the function you want to test need to be specified explicitly here.
 That's important for the dynamic test creation part.
+Also, every test name NEEDS to start with "test",
+since im using the built in unittest framework and it will only run tests named "test_...".

 I then make a time complexity test file like so:
 ```